nutboltu/express-restful-starter/README.md

                 password: user's password,
             }
     PUT     /users/:id
-            Request:
-               header: {
-                Authorization: token you received from /authenticate api }
             Response:
             {
                 // returns same body for now.
 You need to update code in